-Vesicle stretching and non-linear dynamics in flow
+Vesicle stretching and membrane deformation in flow

-1. Dinesh Kumar, Channing M. Richter, and Charles Schroeder, “Conformational dynamics and phase behavior of lipid vesicles in a precisely controlled extensional flow”, Soft Matter, 16, 337-347 (2020).
+Dinesh Kumar, Channing M. Richter, and Charles Schroeder, “Conformational dynamics and phase behavior of lipid vesicles in a precisely controlled extensional flow”, Soft Matter, 16, 337-347 (2020).

-2. Dinesh Kumar, Channing M. Richter, and Charles Schroeder, “Double-mode relaxation of highly deformed vesicles”, Physical Review E, 102, 010605R (2020).
+- Dinesh Kumar, Channing M. Richter, and Charles Schroeder, “Double-mode relaxation of highly deformed vesicles”, Physical Review E, 102, 010605R (2020).